Shah Quli Khan (governor): Governor of Narnaul

 In the 1570s, Shah Quli Khan was named as the Mughal governor of Narnaul.
 As governor, Shah Quli began a massive construction program across the territory.

-His first major project was to construct a tomb in his own honor.
-The tomb, which has been cited as an excellent example of Mughal architectural style, was built between 1774 and 1775.
+His first major project was to construct a tomb in his own honor at Narnaul in Haryana.
+The tomb, which has been cited as an excellent example of Mughal architectural style, was built between 1574 and 1575.
 The tomb featured a planned garden, and was part of Shah Quli's gubernatorial estate.

-Fifteen years after building his tomb, Shah Quli Khan began constructing a palace for himself.
+Fifteen years after building his tomb, Shah Quli Khan began constructing a palace for himself in 1588-89 AD.
 This building would become known as the Jal Mahal.
 The palace was built in the middle of an artificial lake, and is adorned with art and carvings.
 One such carving was done in such a way as to praise Shah Quli Khan's victory over Hemi some forty years earlier.

 Upon his death, Shah Quli Khan (who was known for his generosity) donated much of his wealth to his courtiers; it has also been posited that this donation was a way to circumvent the inheritance laws of the Mughal empire.
 He had no heirs.
 He was buried in the Shah Quli Khan's Tomb.